-Please direct all written inquiries/correspondence to the following mailing address:
+Please continue to send written inquiries/correspondence to the following mailing address:

 New York City Deferred Compensation Plan Bowling Green Station, P.O.
 Box 93 New York, NY 10274-0093

 Watch Deferred Compensation Board Meetings Online Deferred Compensation Board meetings are streamed live.
 DCP Board meetings are usually held on the 1st Wednesday of each month at 10 A.M.
 Archived Board meetings are available for viewing the following day.
 Click on "DCP Board Meeting Webcasts" from the menu on the left in order to watch a live or archived meeting.

 2014 Contribution Limits Remain the Same as 2013 Each year, the Internal Revenue Service sets limits on the amount of wages that can be deferred.
 These limits are tied to inflation statistics, which are recalculated each fall for the following calendar year.
 Employees can defer the maximum in both the 457 and the 401(k) plan.

 The New York City Deferred Compensation Plan (DCP) is an employee benefit available to New York City employees.
 DCP is comprised of two programs: a 457 Plan and a 401(k) Plan.
 Eligible employees may select either the 457, the 401(k), or both.